bajiuyier/JNSGSL/data/dataset/README.md

 # JNSGSL Dataset Preparation Instructions

-Due to the large size of the datasets, we do not upload them directly to this repository.
+Due to the large size of the datasets, we only provide compressed packages.
+If you want to download the datasets, please follow the steps below.

-You can follow the steps below to prepare the dataset for use:

 1. **Download the dataset**
    Use the script located at: